Amsterdam-Internships/City-GAN/README.md

 Explain how to set up everything.
 Let people know if there are weird dependencies - if so feel free to add links to guides and tutorials.

-A person should be able to clone this repo, follow your instructions blindly, and still end up with something *fully working*!

 1) Clone this repository:
     ```bash